example42/psick/docs/vagrant.md

 Manage general network settings:

     network:
-      range: 10.42.43.0/24   # The network to use for VMs internal lan
+      range: 10.42.45.0/24   # The network to use for VMs internal lan
       ip_start_offset: 101   # The starting IP in the above range (if an ip_address is not explicitly set for a VM)
-      domain: devel          # The DNS domain of your VMs
+      domain: ostest.psick.io  # The DNS domain of your VMs

 Manage Puppet related settings: